How to Disable File, Plugin & Theme Editor in WordPress?

 Final Words

 Disabling files, plugins, and theme editors in WordPress is not a challenging task; you can choose any of the above-shared ways.
-Both the ways are perfect and will not cause any error in the future.
+Both ways are perfect and will not cause any errors in the future.

 Talking about my recommendation, I suggest you edit the wp-config.php file if you are a techy person and comfortable with the server-side interface.